a-rahimi/dataframe/README.md

 ## Grouping (reduction)

-The grouping operation is similar to groupby in SQL and traditional dataframes, except that the group ids must be the tags of the dataframe:
+The reduction operation is similar to groupby in SQL and traditional dataframes, except that the group ids must be the tags of the dataframe:

 ```
 a: DataFrame<Tag, ValueA>